 Cities that fall within the large city category are required to adopt land use regulations and Comprehensive Plan amendments to address HB 2001 by June 30, 2022.
 Understanding that infrastructure capacity may result in difficulties with allowing an expanded range of housing types in areas of cities that historically only allowed for single-family dwellings, HB 2001 was drafted to include a process to allow cities to identify infrastructure deficiency issues and request extensions to address those issues.
-Extension requests to address infrastructure deficiency issues were required to be submitted to the Department of Land Conservation and Development (DLCD) by June 30, 2021.
-The City evaluated its infrastructure for deficiencies, but determined that any infrastructure deficiencies were not significant enough under the parameters set out in OAR 660-046-0300 et seq to request an extension from DLCD.
+Extension requests to address infrastructure deficiency issues are required to be submitted to the Department of Land Conservation and Development (DLCD) by June 30, 2021.